KeanuVentura/BeyondOpenLooks/index.md

 ### by: Keanu Ventura

+There are many nba shooters in the league...
+...Which leads me to answer the following question:

 **Are prolific scorers like Kevin Durant, Stephen Curry, and Klay Thompson elite shooters because they get great looks, or because they consistently make tough shots and outperform shot quality metrics?**